For whatever unfounded reason, most companies still completely ignore Instagram when building their social media strategy.

 Instagram hashtags are a content marketer’s dream come true, times 30.

-When it comes to how many hashtags you should actually use, the more the merrier always seems to be the answer.
+When it comes to how many hashtags you should use, the more, the merrier always seems to be the answer.
 Instagram allows up to 30 tags per image or video.
 According to various studies, posts with 11 or more hashtags have repeatedly shown the highest per-follower interaction rate.

 Unlike Twitter, Instagram users simply aren’t as bothered by excessive tagging, allowing you to experiment and oversaturate without annoying your followers.
 But how do you know which hashtags to use?

 Properly using hashtags is everything in the Instagram game: get them right, and your audience will not only be larger but also uniquely relevant to your brand.
 Proper hashtag research, then, is the first step to getting Insta-noticed (I’m so sorry).
 Ironically, it’s also the one most people decide to skip altogether.

 There are several ways to identify the best hashtags for your post.
 Start by researching the main influencers within your niche.
 What type of hashtags are they using?
 Are there any industry-wide tagging patterns that you can identify?